Types of Ceramic Treatments and how to Choose

 All-Ceramic (E-Max, etc.)

 All-ceramic is a material made entirely of ceramic.
-It excels in aesthetics, replicating the translucency and natural color of natural teeth.
-It is also strong and can be used for a wide range of teeth, from front to back.
-Recommended for those who prioritize appearance.
+It offers the highest level of aesthetics, reproducing a translucency and natural color tone close to that of natural teeth.
+Furthermore, it boasts excellent strength and can be used for a wide range of applications, from front teeth to molars.
+It is especially recommended for those who prioritize appearance.

 About E-Max

-Additionally, it has high color reproducibility and translucency, making it suitable for treatments in areas where aesthetics are important, such as the front teeth.
+Additionally, it offers high color reproducibility and translucency, making it particularly suitable for treatments in areas where aesthetics are required, such as the front teeth.

 Zirconia

-Zirconia, also known as artificial diamond, is a ceramic material with very high strength.
-It is suitable for areas that require strong force, such as molars.
-Recently, types with translucency have also appeared, allowing for use in front teeth.
-Recommended for those who prioritize strength and durability.
+Zirconia, also known as artificial diamond, is an extremely high-strength ceramic material.
+For this reason, it is suitable for areas subjected to strong forces, such as the molars.
+In recent years, translucent types have also become available and are now being used for front teeth as well.
+It is recommended for those who prioritize strength and durability.

 Zirconia Ceramic

-Zirconia ceramic is a material with a zirconia frame covered with ceramic on the surface.
-It combines the strength of zirconia with the aesthetics of ceramic.
+Zirconia ceramic is a material that uses high-strength zirconia as a frame, with the surface covered in ceramic.
+In other words, it is a material that combines the strength of zirconia with the aesthetic beauty of ceramic.

 Hybrid Ceramic

-Hybrid ceramic is a material that combines ceramic and resin (dental plastic).
-It combines the beauty of ceramic with the flexibility of resin.
-Recommended for those who want to achieve white teeth while keeping costs down.
+Hybrid ceramic is a material that blends ceramic with resin (dental plastic).
+Consequently, it combines the beauty of ceramic with the flexibility of resin.
+It is recommended for those who wish to achieve white teeth while keeping costs down.

 Methods of Ceramic Treatment | Inlay, Crown, Laminate Veneer